 To overcome some of the above issues, employment restraints are generally drafted in a cascading fashion.
 This allows the court to ‘read down’ the clause until one of the restraints are considered reasonable.

 As an employer, what can I do to ensure employment contracts are enforceable?

 The first place to start is to make sure the restraint clause itself is drafted correctly.
 You can also make sure you regularly assess the needs of your company and what you reasonably need to protect.
 This may change with each employee’s position and the confidential information or client contact they have.

 Should you need to dismiss an employee, you should take the opportunity to remind them of their employment restraints and their obligations post-termination.
 If the employee subsequently breaches their employment restraints, you should act quickly to demand that they cease.

-For further information regarding employment restraints, please contact an Employment Solicitors at Taurus Legal Management team on 9481 2000.
+For further information regarding employment restraints, please contact an Employment Solicitor at Taurus Legal Management team on 9481 2000.